hhubert14/Chess-Website/README.md

 - Add documentations for openings
 - Limit users to make specific moves for different openings
 - Add chess engine (Stockfish) with real-time analysis to board
+- Create analysis board so users can explore openings on their own